 Tori loves to dance.
 She loves baby dolls, unicorns and lipstick.
-This six-year-old is always smiling, says her mother, Amanda.

 And ever since Tori was diagnosed with aplastic anemia, a rare blood disorder caused by failed bone marrow development, her playful spirit has carried her family through some of their most difficult days.

 “She’s always happy, always singing and dancing.
 She doesn’t let anything get her down,” Amanda says.
 “She keeps us going.”

 The first signs of trouble with Tori’s health were frequent bruising, followed by nosebleeds.
 Her parents took her to their local hospital, which quickly transferred her two hours away to the Janeway Children’s Health and Rehabilitation Centre in St. John’s, Newfoundland.